OMA-NVM/llvm-project/LLTA/tests/Readme.md

-# IR2MIR Tests
+# LLTA Tests

-This directory contains test cases and benchmarks for the IR2MIR project.
+This directory contains test cases and benchmarks for the LLTA project.

 ## Generating Loop Bounds